-- 8.8.
+- 9.8.
 APR: (Describe the accomplishments for the APR in the 12-month program year.
 In accordance with 24 CFR § 1000.512(b)(3), provide an analysis and explanation of cost overruns or high unit costs.): - a.
-Low rent units were maintained at an occupancy rate of 60% throughout the year. - b.
+Low rent units were maintained at an occupancy rate of 88% throughout the year. - b.
 Routine maintenance was performed as scheduled.
 Periodic maintenance was performed on 2 units simultaneous with turnover. - c.
-Emergency and non-routine maintenance were not required. - d.
-Preparation for re-occupancy averaged 289 calendar days.
-This average is considerably longer than normal and reflects the extent of work required due to long-term tenancy and the availability of staffing, contractors, materials, and appliances. - e.
+Emergency maintenance was not required.
+Non-routine maintenance on residential units included appliance and flooring replacement, HVAC repairs, and rot repair. - d.
+Preparation for re-occupancy averaged 91 calendar days. - e.
 The rental selected for improvement this year was not a NAHASDA unit. - f.
-Performed routine maintenance on common areas and facilities.
+Performed routine and non-routine maintenance on common areas and facilities.